 We strongly recommend that interviews with buyer personas occur when a sales representative is not present.
 We know that this is a big cultural change for your company, but buyers are reluctant to fully express themselves when a sales person is present.

-None of our clients would ever agree to allow their persona work to be published as it is a strategic asset that would have enormous value for their competitors.
-We’ve seen some examples published on the web, but we have never seen the detailed or specific content that we recommend in the Five Rings of Insight.
+Yes, you'll find an example here.
+None of our clients would agree to allow their persona work to be published as it is a strategic asset that would have enormous value for their competitors, so we decided to build one without a client.
+We hope you find this helpful.